wormtable/wormtable/_sources/performance.txt

 To get the best performance possible from wormtable, it is important that the rows are as small as possible.
-This is done by either using the smallest possible type for a given column, or discarding the column entirely if it is not needed.
+This is done by either using the smallest possible type for each column, or discarding the column entirely if it is not needed.
 Schemas generated using ``vcf2wt`` for VCF files are conservative, and can often be improved on considerably by some hand tuning.
 By shaving a few tens of bytes off each row we can sometimes make the table